Common Career Mistakes and How to Avoid Them

 Stagnation

-- Continuous Education: Consider taking additional courses, certificates or degrees programs that relate to your field of work.
+- Continue Your Education: Complete further courses, certifications or degrees programs that relate to the job.

 Negativity

-- Find help whenever you can Get a mentor’s guidance or to ask colleagues for assistance.
+- Get help when you can: Ask a mentor for guidance or colleagues for business guidance.

 Overcommitting Workload